jacobproffer/blog/content/japanese/i-love-japanese.md

 ---
 title: "日本語が大好きです"
 date: 2019-01-27 14:00:00
-description: Eighth month progress report of studying Japanese.
+description: "Eighth month progress report of studying Japanese."
-images:
+images: ["images/i_love_japanese_social.jpg"]
-  - images/i_love_japanese_social.jpg
-thumbnail: /images/tofugu_stickers.jpg
-thumbnailCaption: Vinyl stickers from Tofogu.
 categories: ["japanese"]
-aliases:
-  - /education/i-love-japanese/
+tags: ["japanese", "education"]
-series:
+series: ["Japanese"]
-  - Japanese
+aliases: ["/education/i-love-japanese/"]
 ---

 Regarded as one of the most difficult languages to learn, I never thought I'd study Japanese.
 But as of today, the language has been part of my daily life for eight months.
 I thought it would be a hobby for a short time and then I'd get bored or too frustrated.
 As of now, I've learned hiragana (ひりがな), katakana (カタカナ) and a vast number of kanji (漢字) characters and vocabulary.
 I can carry basic conversations, write, type and even read a little.
 It's a constant process but I absolutely love the language.
 I just take it a day at a time.